 Each player may choose their preferred team color and be issued the corresponding Action deck and Player mat.
 Tactically, all decks are the same.
 Each Action deck has one card that looks slightly different, with an Event icon on the back.
-These should be randomly shuffled into each player's deck.
+These will be randomly shuffled into each player's deck (step 9).

 The number of riders on each team depends on the number of players.
-There are 6 different types: All-Star (\star), Climber ($\blacktriangle \star$), Sprinter (\blacksquare), and 3 Domestiques (\bullet), (\updownarrow) and (\Lsh).
+There are 6 different types: All-Star (\star) , Climber $(\Delta \Delta)$, Sprinter (II), and 3 Domestiques (\bullet) , (\clubsuit) and (\ref{a}) .